 There are two primary mechanisms by which the NRL TTO transfers its technologies to the public sector: Patent License Agreements and Cooperative Research and Development Agreements (CRADAs).

 NRL has an extensive portfolio of patents covering important technological developments in a wide variety of scientific and engineering disciplines.
 NRL is authorized by the Navy to negotiate licenses for the commercial use of NRL's patented technologies.
 To learn more about NRL's patent licensing program, go to Licenses.
-To browse through a selection of some of the technologies that are available for licensing, go to Available Technologies.

 Under the scope of a CRADA, NRL scientists work with non-Federal parties on research and development projects of mutual interest and benefit.
 Often, such an effort precedes a Patent Licensing Agreement to implement NRL's patented technologies in a particular commercial product or service.
 To learn more about CRADAs with NRL, go to CRADAs.